antonebbage/typeguardkit/README.md

 A TypeScript module to help create a type and its guards from a single source definition.

+The module can be used to type APIs and catch unexpected incompatible types due to interface definitions being outdated without versioning protection from breaking changes, interfaces not being adhered to, or data being corrupted.

 ## Usage

 ### Example